patriq128/Pi_Key/README.md

 * Compact USB flash drive form factor
 * Compatible with C/C++, MicroPython, and Rust

+## APP Overview

+## USB Mode

+Pi_Key also supports a special USB Mode that allows users to store AI configurations and chat histories directly on a USB flash drive.

+### Features

+* Automatic USB device detection
+* Linux, Windows, and macOS support
+* Store AI API configurations
+* Store chat histories
+* Portable data between computers

+### Warning

+⚠️ **Security Notice**

+Data stored in USB Mode is currently **not encrypted** and **not protected**.

+Anyone with access to the USB drive can read:

+* API keys
+* Chat histories
+* Configuration files

+Do not store sensitive information on the USB device.

+Encryption and additional security features are planned for future versions.

 ## Hardware Overview

 ### Main Components